 With the Annual 4th-Grade Pass, all 4th graders and their car full of family members are free for the entire school year and the following summer (September-August) of their 4th-grade school year.
 Homeschool students are eligible when they turn 10 years old.

-To get the pass, go to the Every Kid in a Park Website.
+To get the pass, go to the Every Kid Outdoors Website.
 Follow the steps to print out the paper voucher with your child’s unique code.
 Take the paper pass to a Federal Recreation area, such as a National Park, and get the free Annual 4th-Grade Pass.

 5. Invite Grandma and Grandpa to visit the National Park, too!